soyunomas/Dynamic-SciFi-Dashboard-Kit/docs/USAGE_GUIDE.md

     --dsdk-accent-color-secondary: #FF8C00; /* Dark orange as secondary accent */
     --dsdk-panel-bg: rgba(30, 10, 10, 0.85); /* A more reddish and opaque background */
-    --dsdk-font-sans: 'Orbitron', sans-serif; /* Change the main font to a more SciFi one */ }
+    --dsdk-font-sans: 'Orbitron', sans-serif; /* Change the main font to a more SciFi one */

+    /* Radar-specific variables, if you want to customize them beyond the state */
+    --dsdk-radar-sweep-color-base-normal: #FF8C00; /* Orange sweep in normal state */
+    --dsdk-radar-grid-dash: 5, 5; /* Change the grid pattern */
+}
 ```
 Review the `DynamicSciFiDashboardKit.css` file for a complete list of available variables for customization.